 I move that subsection 1 (1) of Schedule 1 to the Bill be amended by adding the following definition:

-“readjustment amount” means, in respect of a reference period, the amount payable by specified consumers in respect of that reference period as a result of a determination of the Board under Part II to reduce electricity rates [so that the sum of the amount charged to specified consumers and the finance amount is less than] the fair allocation mount in respect of the reference period; (“French”)
+“readjustment amount” means, in respect of a reference period, the reduction in amounts payable by specified consumers in respect of that [the?] reference period as a result of a determination of the Board under Part II to reduce electricity rates so that the amount charged to specified consumers is less than the fair allocation amount in respect of the reference period; (“French”)

 [OLC Note: I don’t understand the text in square brackets.
 Is the “amount charged to specified consumers” supposed to be a reference to the “readjustment amount in respect of the reference period”?
-Is the part in square brackets actually a rule about how to determine the “readjustment amount”?]
+Is the part in square brackets actually a rule about how to determine the “readjustment amount”?][Blakes: We are saying that the motivation of the Part II adjustment is to reduce rates below the amount that would have aggregated to charges equal to the FAA, and that the quantum of that particular reduction must be factored into the funding incurrence test under 21(3) and (4).
+The “readjustment amount” is the quantum effect of that particular reduction.]

 Government Motion